likebike/fasteval/README.md

 ## Getting `fasteval`

-Usually, `cargo` will automatically fetch your depdendencies for you.
+Usually, `cargo` will automatically fetch your depdendencies for you from [crates.io](https://crates.io/crates/fasteval/).

 You can also do: `git clone https://github.com/likebike/fasteval.git`